coodoo-workhorse/workhorse/README.md

     }
 }
 ```
-With the argument `uniqueInQueue` setted up to `true`, Workhorse ensure that the same e-mail can't be sent more than once to the same user.
+With the argument `UniqueQueued` setted up to `true`, Workhorse ensure that the same e-mail can't be sent more than once to the same user.

 ### Throughput control
 The throughput of executions of a job can be limited.